Dimev/slsg/README.md

 - [X] figure out a way to do spacing between strings nicely
 - [ ] have example site also serve as short intro to slsg (show some features)
 - [ ] code highlighting rules for common language set
+- [ ] Either fix markdown shenanigans (so citations are easier), or add a latex parser
 - [X] image resizing
 - [ ] minification/bundling(?)
 - [ ] finish docs